markrendle/blog/content/posts/creating-a-dotnet-tool.md

 implementations built-in for delegates, streams and `StringBuilder` and you can implement your own, too.

-If `git` isn't installed, or the working directory is not a `git` repo, then the exit code will be non-zero and we can just forget it.
+Note the `.WithValidation(CommandResultValidation.None)` line: the default behaviour for CliWrap is to throw an exception if the command returns a non-zero exit code, and we're expecting that might happen so we want to avoid an exception.
+With `CommandValidation.None`, if `git` isn't installed, or the working directory is not a `git` repo, then `result.ExitCode` will be non-zero and we can just return an empty `HashSet<string>`.

 ## Making it a tool